johannesf04/JigitalClouN/README.md

-# JigitalClouN is a server rental services provider that also sells the server hardware used to host the servers.
+# JigitalClouN is a server rental services provider that sells the server hardware to host the servers.